Dundee: Economy

 The biomedical and biotechnology sectors, including start-up biomedical companies arising from university research, employ just under 1,000 people directly and nearly 2,000 indirectly.
 Information technology and video game development have been important industries in the city for more than 20 years.
 Rockstar North, developer of Lemmings and the Grand Theft Auto series was founded in Dundee as DMA Design by David Jones; an undergraduate of the Abertay University.
 Rockstar Games returned to Dundee in 2020 when they acquired Ruffian Games to form Rockstar Dundee.
 Other game development studios in Dundee include Denki, Dynamo Games, 4J Studios and Outplay Entertainment, among others.

 Dundee is also a key retail destination for North East Scotland and has been ranked fourth in Retail Rankings in Scotland.
 The city centre offers a wide variety of retailers, department stores and independent/specialist stores.
-The Murraygate and High Street forms the main pedestrian area and is home to a number of main anchors such as Marks and Spencer, Accessorise and Zara.
+The Murraygate and High Street forms the main pedestrian area and is home to a number of main anchors such as Marks and Spencer, Accessorise.
 The main pedestrian area also connects the two large shopping centres; the 420000 sqft Overgate Centre which is anchored by Primark, H&M, Next, Argos, and The Perfume Shop and the 310000 sqft Wellgate Centre by Home Bargains, T. J. Hughes, B&M, Superdrug, Iceland, Holland & Barrett, Poundland, Savers, The Works, Hydro Electric, Other retail areas in the city include Gallagher Retail Park, Kingsway East Retail Park and Kingsway West Retail Park.
+The new Myrekirk Retail Park opened in 2022.